ui/stamps-api-docs/source/legacy_members_api.rst

-merchant_id                  Yes         Merchant ID the legacy member is associated with pin                          Yes         Legacy member's pin bonus_stamps                 No          Integer, bonus points given to target user's membership generate_default_password    No          Boolean, whether to generate a random password for the legacy member, default to true
+merchant_id                  Yes         Merchant ID the legacy member is associated with pin                          Yes         Legacy member's pin bonus_stamps                 No          Integer, bonus points given to target user's membership generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
 ============================ =========== =========================